 Need a little inspiration?
-Here we’ve gathered up 12 examples of different ways gardeners are using cinderblocks to build raised beds.
+We’ve gathered up 12 examples of different ways gardeners are using cinderblocks to build raised beds.

 12 Raised Garden Beds Made With Cinder Blocks

 These beds were built by Jon Hughes on GardenWeb.
-In most of his cinder block beds he plants a variety of vegetables in the center and onions in the perimeter holes, and grows enough food to donate a huge amount to his local food bank.
+In most of his cinder block beds, he plants a variety of vegetables in the center and onions in the perimeter holes.
+He grows enough food to donate a huge amount to his local food bank.

 I love the fact that Jon utilizes the holes in the blocks for plants.
 I could see this method being useful for creeping plants as well, as a way to keep them confined to specific areas.
 Read more about his setups on the GardenWeb forum.

 Beautiful isn’t really a descriptor that comes to mind when talking about cinder blocks, but they really can be made into very appealing planting spaces, as this idea from EzHuz demonstrates.